jobisoft/EAS-4-TbSync/README.md

 # EAS-4-TbSync

-This provider Add-On adds Exchange ActiveSync (EAS v2.5 & v14.0) synchronization capabilities to TbSync.
+This provider Add-on adds Exchange ActiveSync (EAS v2.5 & v14.0) synchronization capabilities to [TbSync](https://github.com/jobisoft/TbSync/).

 More information can be found in the [wiki](https://github.com/jobisoft/EAS-4-TbSync/wiki/About:-Provider-for-Exchange-ActiveSync) of this repository